St. Clair station: History

 On March 30, 1975, the St. Clair route east of St. Clair station became the separate Mt.
 Pleasant streetcar route.
 This ended the one-seat ride from Mount Pleasant Road to St. Clair Avenue West thus forcing a change of vehicle at St. Clair station.

 On July 25, 1976, the Mt.
 Pleasant streetcar line was converted to diesel bus, ending streetcar service east of St. Clair station.
 The Metro Roads Department, responding to complaints from motorists about streetcars on Mount Pleasant Road slowing traffic, forced the line's abandonment.

 On November 29, 1977, trolley buses replaced diesel buses on route 74 Mt.
 Pleasant and followed the former streetcar route; thus, the Mount Pleasant trolley buses used the streetcar loop and platforms at St. Clair station rather than the bus terminal.
 The trolley buses operated out of the Eglinton Garage, the site being used today as the Eglinton station bus terminal.

 In 1978, the Earlscourt and St. Clair streetcar routes were merged as the 512 route.
 With the introduction of the CLRV, streetcar destination signs showed a route number instead of a route name.
 With this change, St. Clair station served only one streetcar route, although some 512 streetcars continued to be signed as terminating at Lansdowne Avenue during the rush hours.

-On December 28, 1991, the trolley buses on route 74 Mt.
+On December 28, 1991, after the TTC decided to decommission its entire trolley bus system, the trolley buses on route 74 Mt.
 Pleasant were replaced by diesel buses, which again used the station's bus terminal.

 Since 2007, the station has been fully accessible with the addition of elevators, escalators and stairway connecting all levels.